octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 In 2001, the _Bittorent_ client provided more support to the peer-to-peer networks experimental research.
 An important opening towards more decentralisation.

-Finally, before the bankruptcy of Lehman Brothers and the global financial crisis in 2008, Hal Finney (1956-2014) had developed on PGP (1991) his "Reusable Proof-of-Work" in 2004.
+Finally, before the bankruptcy of Lehman Brothers and the global financial crisis in 2008, Hal Finney (1956-2014), who had developed on PGP, released his "Reusable Proof-of-Work" in 2004.
 Later, he became one of the first persons exchanging Bitcoins with Satoshi Nakamoto.

-### The 2nd generation of blockchain
+### The 2nd generation of blockchains
-Following the success of Bitcoin, many forked its code and started creating a new blockchain with differentiating new features or capabilities.
+Following the success of Bitcoin, many forked its code and started creating new blockchains with differentiating new features or capabilities.

 Note that Bitcoin's transactions are programmable.
 One can program how funds are spent using scripts.
 However, going beyond these basic uses are quite difficult as Bitcoin's scripting language is very limited.